-At the Page Museum (and at the Natural History Museum of Los Angeles County) young people can learn about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.
+At the Page Museum (Natural History Museum of Los Angeles County) and at the young people can learn about Los Angeles as it was during the last Ice Age, when mammoths roamed the Los Angeles Basin.

 For a brief history of the asphalt on America’s roads, see Asphalt Paves the Way.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact firstname.lastname@example.org. © 2020 Bruce A. Wells.